DataONEorg/dataone-web/content/learning/training.md

   blocks:
   - template: markdown
     style: default
-    content: "**Dates: April 1-5, 2024  \nLocation: National Center for Ecological Analysis and Synthesis in Santa Barbara, CA**\n\nThis five-day course is designed to help researchers apply essential data science tools to environmental research.
+    content: "**Dates: October 7-11, 2024  \nLocation: National Center for Ecological Analysis and Synthesis in Santa Barbara, CA**\n\nThis five-day course is designed to help researchers apply essential data science tools to environmental research.
       It will teach particiapnts about open data, collaborative softward, and reproducible analystical workflows all while highlighting technical skills need to do open science in the ever-evolving data science field.
-      \n\nThe course will be held in-person and run on April 1-5, 2024.
+      \n\nThe course will be held in-person and run on October 7-11, 2024.
 Full details and information available at the link below."
   type: ''
   background_image: ''